Detailed Guide forFinancial Managers in San Diego County

 As banks expand the range of products and services they offer to include insurance and investment products, branch managers with knowledge in these areas will be needed.
 As a result, candidates who are licensed to sell insurance or securities will have more favorable prospects.

 Projections of Employment

-In California, the number of Financial Managers is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Financial Managers are expected to increase by 13.6 percent, or 10,100 jobs between 2012 and 2022.
+In California, the number of Financial Managers is expected to grow slower than average growth rate for all occupations.
+Jobs for Financial Managers are expected to increase by 13.0 percent, or 9,700 jobs between 2014 and 2024.

 In San Diego County, the number of Financial Managers is expected to grow faster than average growth rate for all occupations.
 Jobs for Financial Managers are expected to increase by 21.3 percent, or 1,220 jobs between 2012 and 2022.

 |Estimated Employment and Projected Growth|

 Due to Net